This blog has been updated on 30th May 2018.

 2. Designing and Developing (40%)

-- The best strategy for designing S3 key space and ACLs given a particular type of dataset and use case.
+- The best strategy for designing S3 keyspace and ACLs has given a particular type of dataset and use case

 - Consistency model of each of these services.
-For example S3 is eventually consistent while DynamoDB has a consistent read option.
+For example, S3 old objects are eventually consistent while DynamoDB has a consistent read option

 - Various limitations of the Services.
-For example in S3 how many buckets can you create for an account, in Dynamo how many indices can you create, size limitations on hash-partitions, etc.
+For example in S3, how many buckets can you create in an account, in Dynamo how many indices can you create, size limitations on hash-partitions, etc.